The Best Bitcoin ETFs to Buy

 The bitcoin hype train came roaring out of the gates in January 2024 with the launch of multiple spot bitcoin ETFs, marking a transformative moment for cryptocurrency investing.

-Unlike older exchange-traded funds that only held bitcoin futures or operated as closed-end trusts, these new funds were true open-ended ETFs holding actual bitcoin with custodians – and giving investors direct exposure to the digital currency.
+Unlike older exchange-traded funds that only held bitcoin futures or operated as closed-end trusts, these new funds were true, open-ended ETFs holding actual bitcoin with custodians — and giving investors direct exposure to the digital currency.

 Momentum carried throughout 2024, sending bitcoin past the coveted $100,000 milestone, a price it maintained into January 2025, bolstered by President Donald Trump's pro-bitcoin stance.
+Among many developments, his administration has proposed a federal regulatory framework for a digital assets reserve, creating optimism for broader adoption.

-Additionally, the Securities and Exchange Commission (SEC), now being led by Paul Atkins, made a significant policy shift by eliminating SAB 121 guidance.
+Additionally, the Securities and Exchange Commission (SEC), led by Paul Atkins, made a significant policy shift by eliminating SAB 121 guidance.
 This rule had required banks to classify customer-owned crypto as liabilities, which made it challenging for them to custody crypto assets.
+Its removal has paved the way for more institutions to engage with bitcoin and has further legitimized the popularity of bitcoin-linked assets like ETFs.

 Why invest in bitcoin ETFs?